PeteJames21/PeteJames21/README.md

 <h1 align="center">Hi 👋, I'm Peter Ndung'u</h1>
 <h3 align="center">A Data Scientist and Software Engineer</h3>

-- 🔭 I’m currently working on a **fullstack personal finance tracking web app**
+- 🔭 I’m currently working on a **website for hosting poetry**
-- 🌱 I’m currently learning **Fullstack Web Development**, specializing in backend development
+- 🌱 I am a **Fullstack Web Developer**, specializing in backend development
 - 👨‍💻 All of my projects are available at [https://github.com/PeteJames21](https://github.com/PeteJames21)
 - 💬 Ask me about **Data Science, Python, Linux**
 - 📫 How to reach me **peterndungu101@gmail.com**